 The U.S. Department of Energy Collegiate Wind Competition provides undergraduate students with real-world experience as they prepare to enter the workforce by challenging teams from a variety of programs across the nation to:

-- Build and test a wind turbine
+- Design, build, and test a wind turbine

-- Plan a wind project.
+- Plan and financially analyze a wind farm.

 Due to its interdisciplinary nature, the Competition draws students from a variety of programs, including engineering, computer science, business, economics, communications, energy systems, physics, integrated science and technology, and environmental studies.
 Competition organizers desire to connect this workforce pool with wind industry opportunities.